-The book begins with a long introduction, assessing the state of scholarship on art / science links, including critical reviews of scholars who write on the "science of art" or vice versa.
-The introduction also draws out common themes in the 30 disciplines that participated in the exhibition, arguing that it is possible to consider images in various fields without using tropes from the humanities or social sciences as explanatory tools -- in other words, by letting the different disciplines speak in their own languages.
+The book begins with a long introduction.
+It assesses the state of scholarship on art-science links, including critical reviews of scholars who write on the “science of art” or vice versa.
+The introduction also draws out common themes in the 30 disciplines that participated in the exhibition, arguing that it is possible to consider images in various fields without using tropes from the humanities or social sciences as explanatory tools — in other words, by letting the different disciplines speak in their own languages.

-The ultimate purpose of the introduction, and the book as a whole, is to justify a university-wide course on visual experience, which would introduce students to work in all faculties or divisions of the university.
-Such a course would be a corrective to the almost exclusively humanities-based perspective of existing "visual culture" courses; and it would also be an interesting acknowledgment of the visual nature of much of contemporary research and experience (running, as it would, against the grain of other freshman courses, in which words and equations continue to be preeminent).
+The purpose of the book is to justify a university-wide course on visual experience, which would introduce students to work in all faculties or divisions of the university.
+Such a course would be a corrective to the almost exclusively humanities-based perspective of existing “visual culture” courses.

 Most of the book is thirty short chapters on image-making and image-producing practices in different fields: